kubernetes/kops/docs/horizontal_pod_autoscaling.md

 support for scaling on memory and custom metrics, can be found in `autoscaling/v2beta1` (and `autoscaling/v2beta2` in 1.12 and later).

-Kops can assist in setting up HPA.
+kOps can assist in setting up HPA.
 Relevant reading you will need to go through:

 * [Extending the Kubernetes API with the aggregation layer][k8s-extend-api]
 * [Configure The Aggregation Layer][k8s-aggregation-layer]
 * [Horizontal Pod Autoscaling][k8s-hpa]

-While the above links go into details on how Kubernetes needs to be configured to work with HPA, a lot of that work is already done for you by Kops.
+While the above links go into details on how Kubernetes needs to be configured to work with HPA, a lot of that work is already done for you by kOps.
 Specifically:

 * [x] Enable the [Aggregation Layer][k8s-aggregation-layer] via the following